Everything You Ever Wanted to Know About Editing… but were afraid to ask

 Understanding the Types of Editing

 Google “types of editing” and you’ll get dozens of responses with almost as many variations in definitions.
 There’s even disagreement about the correct spelling of copyediting.
 Is it “copyediting” or “copy editing”?
 I’m team copyediting-is-one-word, so that’s how I’ll refer to it here.
 Here’s an explanation of the various types of manuscript editing services I provide.
+Please note that turnaround times are affected by the level and degree of editing required based on the state of the manuscript when received and by my current booking schedule.

 A manuscript assessment is a broad, top-level look at your manuscript to help identify overarching structural issues and determine its readability.
 It is a highly recommended first step, particularly for first-time authors and those who have never had anyone read their manuscript in its entirety.
 An assessment will help identify your book’s strengths and weaknesses and typically: